Welcome! This section of my site is going to explore micro-farming for profit from a practical, sustainable viewpoint.

 A backyard nursery can be a profitable home-based business for the new grower or would-be micro farmer.
 Learn the ropes here Start a backyard nursery

 I've been 'on-line' since 2005; about half my farm sales are a result of my website, and other sales - e.g. my books and products I recommend - provide a nice steady income, even in the 'off-season' from farming.
-Over the years, people have asked me how they can develop a working website, that gets 'traffic' and makes money online.
 Here's how you too can grow an income-generating farm website

 If you have not yet begin farming, or even if you have and want to have better success, you need to focus on farming for results